Alexkkir/Alexkkir/README.md

 - 👋 Hi, I’m @Alexkkir
-- 👀 I’m interested in backend
+- 👀 I’m interested in backend and AI
 - 🌱 I’m currently learning how to dance
 - 💞️ I’m looking to collaborate on any work
 - 📫 How to reach me?
 In telegram: @alexkkir